 Advanced statistical methods (e.g., multiple regression, multivariate analyses).

-Previous interactions have indicated the board is supportive of this idea in concept.
-We are now prepared to develop the specifics of the workshop, and request FM Board approval for the following:
+Our previous discussions with Board members have indicated that the Board is supportive of these workshops in concept.
+We believe that the 2015 Statewide is the ideal time to move from concept to action and, thus, we request FM Board approval to develop these workshops and for the following specific items:

-Working with the training team to get on Statewide schedule and work out logistics
+Permission to work with the training team to get on the Statewide schedule and work out logistics for the workshops.

-Working with other teams (e.g., database, age and growth) to develop specific agenda items
+Work with other teams (e.g., database, age and growth) to develop specific agenda items for the workshops.

-Conducting an email-based survey of supervisors, biologists, techs, and research staff to ascertain their interest in this workshop (to estimate attendance), their level of experience using R, and the topics in which they are most interested.
+Conduct an email-based survey of supervisors, biologists, technicians, and research staff to ascertain their interest in these workshop (to estimate attendance), their current level of experience using R, and the topics in which they are most interested.

-Travel for an additional day prior to the statewide for workshop attendees and trainers
+Travel for an additional day prior to the statewide for workshop attendees and trainers.

-Contract to Derek Ogle for time spent preparing and leading the workshop ($1000+travel costs).
+Contract to Derek Ogle for time spent preparing and leading the workshops ($1000+travel costs).

-We hope this workshop will serve as a jumping off point for getting more DNR staff familiar with the capabilities and increase in efficiency that R provides.
-If this workshop goes well, we would hope to conduct further trainings in the future tailored to the needs of the agency.
+We anticipate that these workshops will get more DNR staff familiar with the capabilities and increases in efficiency that R provides.
+We hope to conduct future trainings, tailored to meet DNR needs, so that users can capitalize on what was learned in these workshops, become more proficient in the use of R, and identify other areas where R can improve reporting and efficiency.